ptylczynski/local-ddns/README.md

 # Local DDNS Service

-A lightweight Dynamic DNS service that allows you to access devices on your local network using a consistent URL, even when their IP addresses change.
-The service supports token-based authentication and can be configured via environment variables or a config file.
+A lightweight, in-memory Dynamic DNS service that allows you to access devices on your local network using a consistent URL.
+The service is stateless, with tokens and IPs stored only in memory and loaded from environment variables at startup.

 ## Features

+- **In-memory storage** - No persistent storage required
-- Token-based authentication via environment variables or config file
+- **Simple token-based authentication** - Configure via environment variables
-- Automatic IP registration and updates
-- Lightweight FastAPI backend
+- **Automatic IP registration** - Update IPs via API
+- **Lightweight FastAPI backend** - High performance with minimal overhead
-- Docker container support
+- **Docker container support** - Easy deployment
-- GitHub Actions CI/CD pipeline
-- Built-in logging for IP changes
+- **Built-in logging** - Track IP changes in real-time

 ## Prerequisites

 - Python 3.7+
 - Docker (optional)
-- aiofiles
-- PyYAML
 - FastAPI
 - uvicorn (ASGI server)